M66B/FairEmail/docs/FAQ-de-rDE.md

 FairEmail aktualisiert automatisch die Passwörter der jeweiligen Identitäten, wenn Sie das Passwort des zugehörigen Kontos oder einer damit verbundenen Identität aktualisieren.

-See [this FAQ](#user-content-faq33) on editing the username of email addresses.
+Bitte diese [F&A](#user-content-faq33) zum Bearbeiten des Benutzernamens von E-Mail-Adressen beachten.

 <br />

 <a name="faq10"></a>
 **~~(10) What does 'UIDPLUS not supported' mean?~~**

 ~~The error message *UIDPLUS not supported* means that your email provider does not provide the IMAP [UIDPLUS extension](https://tools.ietf.org/html/rfc4315).
 This IMAP extension is required to implement two way synchronization, which is not an optional feature.
-So, unless your provider can enable this extension, you cannot use FairEmail for this provider.~~
+Wenn Ihr Anbieter diese Erweiterung nicht aktivieren kann, können Sie FairEmail nicht für diesen Anbieter verwenden.~~

 <br />

 <a name="faq11"></a>
-**~~(11) Why is POP not supported?~~**
+**~~(11) Warum wird POP nicht unterstützt?~~**

 ~~Besides that any decent email provider supports [IMAP](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol) these days,~~ ~~using [POP](https://en.wikipedia.org/wiki/Post_Office_Protocol) will result in unnecessary extra battery usage and delayed new message notifications.~~ ~~Moreover, POP is unsuitable for two way synchronization and more often than not people read and write messages on different devices these days.~~